woocommerce/woocommerce/readme.txt

 * Tweak - Product images on orders page
 * Tweak - Payment method transition
 * Tweak - Moved product attribute table to a template file for easier customisation.
+* Tweak - If the "Only ship to the users billing address" admin option is set to true, the checkout form displayed "Billing & Shipping".
+Even when a cart contains only virtual goods and does not require shipping.
+(Thanks thenbrent)
 * Fix - Product cat sortable when item cannot be moved.
 * Fix - Do not show the Additional Information tab on product single page if contents are hidden or not existing.
 * Fix - nofollow add to cart links to prevent indexing